 A mode change (from Manual mode to Auto mode and vice-versa) is stored in the configuration database.

 Each start value change performed through the control window in process D2000 HI is written into the configuration database.

-Start value is saved in text form.
-Then it is converted to corresponding value type and is set as the value of the I/O tag.
-If it is not entered or the conversion has not been executed successfully, the initialization of output I/O tags' values is not executed.
+The start value is saved in text form.
+Then it is converted to a corresponding value type and it is set as the value of the I/O tag.
+If it is not entered or the conversion has not been successful, the initialization of output I/O tags' values is not performed.